 - Instant Pot Beef Bone Broth

 - 1 package mesophilic culture

 - Pour half and half into a large flat container, like a 9 x 13-inch baking pan.

 - Sprinkle mesophilic culture into half and half.
 Wait about two minutes for the culture to bloom, then stir in the culture.

 - Seal the baking dish with plastic wrap.
 Leave the milk mixture outside on the countertop for about 8 to 12 hours, or until it begins to set up.

 - The cream cheese has set up properly when it has the consistency of Greek yogurt.

-- Store the cream cheese in an air tight container in the refrigerator.
+- Store the cream cheese in the refrigerator.